-Elliptical trainers are awesome machines that have some really awesome benefits.
+Have you been working out on an elliptical and are wondering if there are any disadvantages to doing this?
 They’re great for cardio, endurance, burning calories, etc. But there are also a few drawbacks to using elliptical trainers.
-Here are the 7 biggest ones.
+Here are the biggest ones:

 There are two scenarios where you have to be a bit careful;